Portuguese in France: Great Portuguese emigration (1957–1974)

-From the 1960s, the economic stagnation of Brazil, a traditional destination, and the measures taken by France to attract Portuguese workers gave an exceptional scale to Portuguese immigration to France.
+From the 1960s, the political instability in Brazil, a traditional destination, and the measures taken by France to attract Portuguese workers gave an exceptional scale to Portuguese immigration to France.

 In the mid-1950s, Portuguese moved to France in significant numbers to escape António de Oliveira Salazar's dictatorship.
 Between 1957 and 1974 some 900,000 Portuguese citizens sought refuge in France, mostly workers from the peasantry and young people refusing to be enrolled in the army for the colonial wars.
 Deserters were also very well received in Algeria and in the Scandinavian countries.

-Leaders of the opposition to the dictatorship of António de Oliveira Salazar, notably communists, also found refuge in France to escape arrest.
+Leaders of the opposition to the dictatorship of António de Oliveira Salazar, notable communists, also found refuge in France to escape arrest.
 Most of the leaders of the Portuguese Communist Party were, however, banned from entering and staying in France, forcing them into hiding.